Learning the dynamics of a one-dimensional plasma model with graph neural networks: Graph Network Simulator

-We parameterize the encoder and decoder functions ($\varepsilon^e, \varepsilon^v, \delta^v$) as linear transformations.
-As for the processor functions ($\phi^e, \phi^v$), they are given by a two-layer dense neural network following: Input $\rightarrow$ \{LinearLayer() $\rightarrow$ ReLU $\rightarrow$ LinearLayer()\} $\rightarrow$ Output.
-In every block (encoder, processor, and decoder), we use a latent space of size~$128$.
+We parameterize the encoder and decoder functions ($\varepsilon_e$, $\varepsilon_v$, $\delta_v$) as (learnable) linear transformations.
+As for the processor functions ($\phi^m_e$, $\phi^m_v$), they are given by two-layer dense neural networks (one for each GN block) following: Input $\rightarrow$ \{LinearLayer $\rightarrow$ ReLU $\rightarrow$ LinearLayer\} $\rightarrow$ Output.
+In every block (encoder, processor, and decoder), we use a latent space of size~$128$ (all hidden and output layers have this dimension).
 A summary of the hyper-parameter tuning experiments that led to these final values is provided in~\ref{app:parameter_scans}.

-Although this GNN architecture does not enforce equivariance with respect to reflections (a symmetry present in the sheet model, i.e.\ if the simulation box is flipped the absolute value of the predicted accelerations should simply switch signs), we observed that the network was nonetheless capable of correctly approximating this symmetry within the training data range.
+Although this GNN architecture, by design, does not enforce equivariance with respect to reflections over an equilibrium position (a symmetry present in the sheet model, i.e.\ if the simulation box is flipped the absolute value of the predicted accelerations should simply switch signs), we observed that the network was nonetheless capable of correctly approximating this symmetry within the training data range.
 In fact, we developed an alternative architecture that enforced this equivariance but did not observe relevant gains concerning the required number of training simulations nor improved rollout accuracy or energy conservation capabilities (in fact we observed a deterioration for considerable out-of-training data distribution values).
 Similarly, not using the sent messages for the node update mechanism led to poorer energy conservation for (considerably) out-of-training data distribution values.
 More details about these comparisons and the equivariant architecture are provided in~\ref{app:equivariantgnn}.

-\subsection{Position and Velocity Update}
+\subsection{Position and velocity update}

-To update the particle positions and velocities we use a semi-implicit first-order Euler integration scheme as follows:
+The predicted accelerations $\bi{a}^t$ provided by the GNN decoder are used to update the sheets dynamics.
+For this purpose, we use a semi-implicit first-order Euler integration scheme as follows: